ID-Mahone/energy-insights-pipeline/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Please open an issue to discuss features or submit a pull request.

 ---